diogofalken/csgo-binds/README.md

 - [Styled Components](https://styled-components.com/) - Use the best bits of ES6 and CSS to style your apps without stress.
 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [Styled Icons](https://styled-icons.js.org/) - Popular icon packs like Font Awesome, Material Design, and Octicons, available as React Styled Components.
+- [React Toasts](https://www.npmjs.com/package/react-toasts) - react-toasts is a very simple and lightweight component to create toasts.

 ## Quick start